Niels McDonald

 Niels McDonald (born 26 January 2008) is a German tennis player.
+He has a career-high ATP singles ranking of No. 489 achieved on 14 September 2026 and a best doubles ranking of No. 508 achieved on 21 September 2026.

-He won the boys' singles title at the 2025 French Open.
+McDonald won the boys' singles title at the 2025 French Open.

-McDonald has a best ITF junior combined ranking of No. 4, achieved on 9 June 2025.

 Early life

-McDonald was born in Cardiff to a German mother and a Scottish father; he himself has dual German and British citizenship.
+McDonald was born in Cardiff, Wales, to a German mother and a Scottish father.
 He lived near London until the age of four, when his family moved to Schwerin, Germany.
-He trains at Good to Great Tennis Academy and plays for Oldenburger TeV in the 2.
-Tennis-Bundesliga.

 Junior career

-In May 2024, McDonald won both the singles and doubles titles at the J200 tournament in Hanover.
+McDonald had significant results on ITF junior circuit.
+In May 2024, he won both the singles and doubles titles at the J200 tournament in Hanover.
 The following month, he and compatriot Diego Dedura-Palomero won the doubles title at the J300 tournament in Bamberg.
-He also won the singles title and reached the semifinals in doubles at the J200 Babolat Cup in Plzeň.
-That September, he attempted to make his Junior Grand Slam debut at the US Open, but retired during his first-round singles qualifying match against Rethin Pranav Senthil Kumar.
+The German also won the singles title and reached the semifinals in doubles at the J200 Babolat Cup in Plzeň.

-In January 2025, he and compatriot Jamie Mackenzie reached the boys' doubles quarterfinals of the Australian Open.
+In January 2025, McDonald and compatriot Jamie Mackenzie reached the boys' doubles quarterfinals of the Australian Open.
 The following month, at the J200 Bavarian Junior Winter Championships in Oberhaching, he reached the quarterfinals in singles and won the doubles title with compatriot Max Schönhaus.
-That March, he and Mackenzie won back-to-back J200 doubles titles in Valencia and Benicarló.
-In June, he won the boys' singles title at the French Open, upsetting top seed Andrés Santamarta Roig in the process and defeating Schönhaus in the final.
-He was the first German to win the boys' singles title at the French Open since Daniel Elsner in 1997, and the first to win the boys' singles title at any major since Alexander Zverev in 2014.
+That March, he and Mackenzie won back-to-back J200 doubles titles in Valencia and Benicarló, Spain.

+In June of that season, McDonald won the boys' singles title at the French Open, upsetting top seed Andrés Santamarta Roig in the process and defeating Schönhaus in the final.
+He was the first German boy to win a French Open singles title since Daniel Elsner in 1997, and the first to lift a major jr. title in singles since Alexander Zverev in 2014.
+In September 2025, he defeated Yannick Alexandrescou in the singles final of the U18 European Junior Championships.

+He reached an ITF junior combined ranking of world No. 4 on 9 June 2025.

 Professional career

 In July 2024, McDonald made his ATP Challenger Tour debut with a wildcard into the doubles main draw of the Brawo Open, partnering compatriot Nicola Kuhn; they reached the quarterfinals.
+In July 2026, he made his ATP Tour main draw debut at the Croatia Open Umag as a wild card.

+Personal life

+McDonald currently trains at Good to Great Tennis Academy and plays for Oldenburger TeV in the 2.
+Tennis-Bundesliga.